rgarzonj/data_science_hackathons/Tips_and_Tricks.md

 **Adversarial validation**

 Try to detect differences in the distributions from train and test set.
 Classify if a row comes from the train set or from test set.
 How:
-Concatenate train+test set.
+1. Concatenate train+test set.
-Target variable 0 to all train rows, 1 to test rows.
+2. Target variable 0 to all train rows, 1 to test rows.
-Build a model.
+3. Build a model.
-If AUC metric >> 0.5 means that is easy for the model to distinguish between train and test rows.
+4. If AUC metric >> 0.5 means that is easy for the model to distinguish between train and test rows.
-Compute feature importance and have an idea which feature is responsible for the bias between train and test set.
+5. Compute feature importance and have an idea which feature is responsible for the bias between train and test set.

 ## Model selection

 ## Hyperparameter optimization

+## Cross validation for Time series

+Walking forward strategy.
+Ex.
+Take 1 week (train) + 2 days(validation), then walk forward a few days and again take 1 week (train) + 2 days